 - User deletion: When a user is deleted in Azure AD, the user account roaming data is deleted after 90 to 180 days.

 - Directory deletion: Deleting an entire directory in Azure AD is an immediate operation.
 All the settings data associated with that directory is deleted after 90 to 180 days.

 - On request deletion: If the Azure AD admin wants to manually delete a specific user’s data or settings data, the admin can file a ticket with Azure support.

-- If no devices access a particular settings collection (e.g., an application is removed from the device, or a settings group such as “Theme” is disabled for all of a user’s devices), then that collection will become stale after the retention period and may be deleted.
+- If no devices access a particular settings collection (for example, an application is removed from the device, or a settings group such as “Theme” is disabled for all of a user’s devices), then that collection becomes stale after the retention period and may be deleted.

 - If a user has turned off settings sync on all his/her devices, then none of the settings data will be accessed, and all the settings data for that user will become stale and may be deleted after the retention period.